stuttter/wp-auto-linker/README.md

 # WP Auto Linker

-Associate key characters with URL patterns, and automatically link words in any output
+Automatically link keywords to users, tags, categories, pages, and more.
+Associate key characters with URL patterns, and automatically link words in any output.

 WP Auto Linker introduces a basic "hashtag" system, making it easy to tag, categorize, and automatically link to things in your content.